 Ultimately, lifeguards can be found liable for injury and wrongful death if they do not adequately use their training to save swimmers in trouble.
-This could mean they ignored or didn’t see a struggling swimmer or did the wrong thing to try and help, or failed to recognize lighting hazards or other dangers and take appropriate actions.
+This could mean they ignored or didn’t see a struggling swimmer, did the wrong thing to try and help, or failed to recognize lighting hazards or other dangers and take appropriate actions.

 Keep in mind that pools and water sources without lifeguards don’t carry liability the same way they would if they had lifeguards present.
 For example, hotel pools will often state they don’t have lifeguards on duty, so swimmers should be careful.

 Once you understand lifeguards’ responsibilities, you want the best people on the job to guard your kids at the pool.
 So how do you know if that teenager on the stand takes the job and lifeguard liability seriously or is more concerned with a new smartphone app?
 Watch out for some telltale signs of good lifeguards.

 Does the lifeguard at your local pool look awake and intent on the swimmers?
 Watch out for obvious signs of boredom.
 If your lifeguard sits slumped over, spaces out, and looks tired, you should find a better lookout.